openstack-infra/zuul/doc/source/zuul.rst

 whether a change merges cleanly::

   - name: ^.*-merge$
-    failure-message: This change was unable to be automatically merged with the current state of the repository.
-Please rebase your change and upload a new patchset.
+    failure-message: This change or one of its cross-repo dependencies was unable to be automatically merged with the current state of its repository.
+Please rebase the change and upload a new patchset.

 Projects
 """"""""